 What happens to the house when a couple divorces?

-This can be incredibly frustrating for divorcing couples to find out, but unfortunately there is no simple and clear-cut answer; there is no such thing as a ‘standard split’ of assets such as the family home.
+It can be incredibly frustrating and difficult for divorcing couples to find out what will happen to the house, but unfortunately there is no simple and clear-cut answer; there is no such thing as a ‘standard split’ of assets such as the family home.
 There is no ‘one-size-fits-all’ formula to apply to different ‘types’ of divorcing couples: it simply depends on the circumstances of the marriage or civil partnership, and not always on the legal ownership of the home nor the mortgage payments.

 Of course, it is far better to come to an agreement (such as a separation agreement) between yourselves about the division of assets and this is where mediation, arbitration and collaborative law may help you decide.